Visa & UKVI Requirements

 Changes to Biometric Residence Permit (BRP)

-From 18 March 2015 non EEA national students from some countries who apply for their student visas outside the UK will be issued a 30 day vignette (sticker) in their passports.
-They will be issued with a BRP that must be collected within ten days of their arrival in the UK.
-This process will extend to students from the rest of the world on 31 July 2015.
+From 18 March 2015 students who apply for their student visas outside Uk will be issued a vignette (sticker) in their passports that is proof of their permission to enter the UK.
+Students must collect their cards before the vignette sticker expires or within 10 days of arriving in the UK, whichever is later.
 For further information please see the following link:

 Where do I collect my BRP card?

-However, this service will only apply to those students who have provided the College's Alternative Collection Location (ACL code) during their visa application.
-Otherwise, please collect it from the Post Office within 10 working days of arrival to the UK.
+All David Game College students can collect their BRP cards from the College.
+However, this service only apply to those students who have provided the College’s Alternative Collection Location (ACL code) during their visa application.
+Otherwise, they need to collect it from a named Post Office which is stated in their decision letter.
+Students under 18 years old must nominate a responsible adult to collect their BRP at a Post Office.
+For further information please see the following link: